cssmillie/StrainFinder/README.md

 Strain Finder also has options for robust estimation (automatically ignore incompatible alignment sites) and to exhaustively search strain genotype space (instead of numerical optimization).

 ## Notes
-Do not use the shallow and deep search options.
+• Do not use the shallow and deep search options.
 Instead, use the search strategy outlined above (--max_reps and local convergence)

-The global convergence criteria do not work with insufficient data.
+• The global convergence criteria do not work with insufficient data.
 Future plans to mask low coverage sites when calculating the genotype distances among estimates

-In general, always use --merge\_out and --force\_update
+• In general, always use --merge\_out, --force\_update, and --msg